tomasnoli/banksy-spatial-workflow/docs/HOWTO.md

 Coordinates are read first from `obsm[spatial_key]`.
 If that key is absent, the workflow falls back to the configured `x_column` and `y_column` in `obs`.
 The first two coordinate columns are used as X and Y.

-This package does not import raw Xenium or Space Ranger outputs, normalize counts, select highly variable genes or apply batch correction.

 Annotated objects often keep the representation intended for BANKSY in a layer while `X` holds scaled values.
 Build a prepared input from that layer